Icy-imaging/Icy-App/README.txt

 Note for OSX users
 ------------------
+First, you need to have java installed on your system.
+Sometime java is installed but just for web applications (JRE) in which case you need to install the JDK 8 for Mac OSX..
+Then ensure you have authorized the application in the security preferences as OSX won't allow external application by default:

+* OSX 10.11 or older
+  You can resolve the problem by going to:
+  System --> Preferences --> Security --> Privacy then change Allow applications downloaded from to Anywhere Or you can select to authorize Icy application specifically.

+* OSX 10.12 or above
-Because of system's restrictive security rules you may not be able to launch Icy properly after having downloaded it, in this case use the following steps to fix it:
+  You don't have anymore the Anywhere choice here and because of system's restrictive security rules you may not be able to launch Icy properly even by forcing it.
-- execute osx-appfix by right clicking on it (or Ctrl + click) and use 'Open'.
+  In this case you need to execute the osx-appfix file (located in the Icy folder) by right clicking on it (or Ctrl + click) and use Open.
-- double click on the Icy application icon and confirm application launch.
-Now you should be able to use Icy normally.
+  You should now be able to use Icy normally.

+* OSX 10.12 or above - alternate method
+  If the previous method didn't worked (sometime the script do not execute properly), you can try to execute the osx-appfix command manually:
+  - Open the Terminal app
+  - Go into the folder of Icy (using cd command)
+  - Execute the following command: xattr -dr com.apple.quarantine icy.app
+  Then hopefully now you should be able to execute Icy normally :)

 Contributors